munificent/journal/_posts/2014-11-03-bringing-my-web-book-to-print-and-ebook.md

 After a bunch of monkeying around, I found a new grid.
 Instead of a vertical grid where prose is every three grid lines and code is every two, I bumped the fraction to 3/4.
 This opened up the code and asides a bit relative to the text.
 I brought down the top margin and gave myself more than enough breathing room near the spine.

 All that was left to do was update all of the pages.
 By this point, I was angry and fired up.
 I was *so close* to thinking the book was done and I just wanted it to be over.
-I *burned* through those pages working on them practically every waking moment.
+I *burned* through those pages, working on them practically every waking moment.
 This time, I got the whole three-hundred-something pages done in a week:

 <figure>
   <iframe width="560" height="315" src="//www.youtube.com/embed/ikirNuS7jrI" frameborder="0" allowfullscreen></iframe>
-  <figcaption>Fortunately, years playing Pokemon have given fantastic grinding skills.</figcaption>
+  <figcaption>Fortunately, years playing Pokemon have given me fantastic grinding skills.</figcaption>
 </figure>

 I uploaded a new PDF, crossed my fingers and waited for the new proof to arrive.
 When it did...
 God what a sigh of relief.
 It looked fine.
 Totally readable.
 Hallelujah.